 Villagers and urban settlers frequently turn to the wadaad (a religious expert) for blessings, charms and advice in worldly matters.

-There are still only a few known believers among the Somali.
+There are still only a few believers among the Somali.
 Christian humanitarian aid workers are needed to show them the love of Jesus in practical ways.

 * Pray that God will raise up prayer teams to go and break up the soil through worship and intercession.

-* Ask God to grant favor and wisdom to the missions agencies that are focusing on the Somali.
+* Ask God to grant favor and wisdom to missions agencies focusing on the Somali.